dearhive/MashShare/readme.txt

 == Upgrade Notice ==

 = 2.1.6 =
 2.1.6 This updates changes the style of the the plus button for better HTML5 compatibility.
-If you modified the plus button on your page its possible that you have to convert some of your custom css changes. <strong>Note:</strong> Update your Sharebar and network Add-On to latest version for this update.
+If you modified the plus button on your page its possible that you have to convert some of your custom css styles. <strong>Note:</strong> Update your Sharebar and network Add-On to latest version for this update.